cknotz/R-functions-for-cjoint-analysis/README.md

 The function takes as arguments:
 * `data`: A data.frame
 * `dims`: A character vector of vignette attributes' names in the dataset
 * `labels`: Optional.
-A character vector of labels for the vignette attributes (the order must correspond to the one in `dims`!)
+A character vector of labels for the vignette attributes (Important: the order of the labels must correspond to the order of attributes in `dims`!)

 ### Example:
 `cjointChiTest(data=experimentdata,dims=("age","nationality","gender"))`